vabrador/godot-behbeh-trees/readme.md

 # BehBeh Trees
+> No longer under active development for now.
+If I need to home-spin a graph editor in the future, I may return to this.

 A flavor of Behavior Trees for Godot 4 featuring a GraphEdit-based editor.
 Latest tested Godot version: 4.0.3 stable.

 ![screenshot of BehBeh Trees](doc/Screenshot_2023-05-26_173006.png)